checkly/docs.checklyhq.com/site/content/docs/browser-checks/github-code-sync.md

 ### Sync on deployment

-The "Sync on deployment" strategy allows you to sync your checks' after receiving [a successful `deployment_status` event from GitHub](https://docs.github.com/en/developers/webhooks-and-events/webhooks/webhook-events-and-payloads#deployment_status).
+The "Sync on deployment" strategy allows you to sync your Browser checks code after receiving [a successful `deployment_status` event from GitHub](https://docs.github.com/en/developers/webhooks-and-events/webhooks/webhook-events-and-payloads#deployment_status).
 These events are triggered by GitHub integrations such as Vercel, Heroku and Deno Deploy, [but they can be triggered via the GitHub API](/docs/browser-checks/github-code-sync-api/), too.

 Find the available environment on your project's repository page.